D3ck4rd42/D3ck4d42_Cheats/01_recon_enum/1.1_passive_recon_osint/subdomain_enum.md

-Okay, here is the cheatsheet content for the **Subdomain Enumeration – Essential Tools & Commands** subsection, generated according to the V2 guidelines based on your input.

----

 ### **Subdomain Enumeration – Essential Tools & Commands**

 💡 Goal: Identify valid subdomains for a target domain to expand the attack surface.
 Crucial for finding hidden applications, APIs, or staging environments in Pentesters & CTFs (HTB/THM).
 Combines passive (OSINT) and active (DNS querying/brute-force) techniques.